-Babies are born with a sucking reflex, so when a nipple (it could be breast, bottle, or pacifier) is put in the baby’s mouth, she will naturally begin to suck.
+Babies are born with a sucking reflex, so when a nipple (it could be a breast, bottle, or pacifier) is put in the baby’s mouth, she will naturally begin to suck.
 That does not mean, however, that baby will do it with great efficiency or ease at first.
-Even though it’s a reflex, baby still needs practice to master this skill.
+Even though it’s a reflex, the baby still needs practice to master this skill.

-- If a baby is exclusively formula- or bottle-fed (for those moms exclusively pumping), then baby can begin using a pacifier immediately.
+- If a baby is exclusively formula- or bottle-fed (for those moms exclusively pumping), then the baby can begin using a pacifier immediately.

-Not only will baby find comfort from using a pacifier, but parents do too since the use of pacifiers helps to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+Not only will the baby find comfort from using a pacifier, but parents do too since the use of pacifiers helps to reduce the risk of Sudden Infant Death Syndrome (SIDS).

 How to introduce a pacifier